Interacting Supernovae and Supernova Impostors. SN 2009ip, is this the end?: Observations

 Three years ago, after the first announcement of the discovery of a transient in NGC 7259 \citep{maza09}, we initiated an extensive spectroscopic and photometric monitoring campaign in the optical bands using a number of telescopes available to our collaboration.
 After about 100 days, the follow-up strategy was relaxed and the photometric monitoring was limited to the R band.
 Due to its unpredictable behavior, we kept up a monitoring campaign of this object during the following 3 years.

 After the recent re-brightening of SN 2009ip announced by the Catalina Real-Time Survey team on July 24, 2012 \citep{dra12}, we intensified our observing cadence and secured multi-color photometry and spectroscopy from the optical to the near-IR domains.

-In addition, SWIFT optical and ultra-violet observations have been triggered (PIs: R. Margutti and P. W. A. Roming) and included in our analysis\footnote{Independent measurements using the images from the same dataset were published in \citet{mau12}.}, particularly to give a wide wavelength bolometric light curve of the 2012 eruptions.
+In addition, SWIFT optical and ultra-violet observations have been triggered (PIs: R. Margutti and P. W. A. Roming) and included in our analysis, particularly to derive a pseudo-bolometric light curve of the 2012 eruptions.